-14.4 Checking of Supplier Statements
+15.4 Checking of Supplier Statements

-All supplier statements should be checked upon receipt against vendor line items.
-If an invoice number and amount cannot be matched, then the supplier should be contacted to provide a copy invoice.
+All supplier statements should be checked upon receipt If an invoice number and amount cannot be matched, then the supplier should be contacted to provide a copy invoice.

 Supplier statements should be retained at the end of the financial year for audit purposes.
 DFO will undertake an additional monthly review against the aged creditors list and notify individual school of any issues identified with the prompt payment to suppliers.

-15. Reconciliation processes
+16. Reconciliation processes